jumooon/Netflix_sql_project/README.md

 order by 2 desc
 limit 10;
 ```
-15.Categorize the content based on the presence of the keywords 'kill' and 'violence' in
+15. Categorize the content based on the presence of the keywords 'kill' and 'violence' in
 the description field.
 Label content containing these keywords as 'Bad' and all other
 content as 'Good'.
 Count how many items fall into each category.
 ```sql